tkamppi/kubernetes-config-store/README.md

-# Kubernetes as a configuration management system
+# Kubernetes backed configuration store

 ## Overview
 Uses GKE masters as a place to store your configuration in configmaps.